yehia67/documentation/ict/0.1/how-to-guides/getting-started-api.md

 ## Next steps

-Try using this endpoint to [update your node](../how-to-guides/update-ict-with-api.md).
+Try using this endpoint to find out the latest Ict version and [update your node](../how-to-guides/update-ict-with-api.md).